fractalnetworksco/selfhosted-gateway/README.md

 ## Overview

 This project automates the provisioning of **Reverse Proxy-over-VPN (RPoVPN)** WireGuard tunnels with Caddy and NGINX.
 It is particularly well suited for exposing docker compose services defined in a `docker-compose` file to the public Internet.
 There's no code or APIs, just an ultra generic NGINX config and some short provisioning bash script.
 TLS certs are provisioned automatically with Caddy's Automatic HTTPS feature via Let's Encrypt or ZeroSSL.
+This project also allows for the creation of UDP & TCP self hosted servers.
+We will provide an example of the TCP use case using a minecraft server.

 ## Use cases